opendatateam/udata/docs/creating-theme.md

 - a `README.md` presenting the theme and how to use it
 - a `CHANGELOG.md` to let people know the last changes in your theme
-- a `MANIFEST.in` which specify which files should be included in your theme package
 - a `setup.py` exposing the package metadata (including the theme presence)
 - a `setup.cfg` configuring setup commands (you can start from the one in `udata-front`)
 - a `babel.cfg` configuring translations extractor